mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 We can always add other values like API keys later.

 Having configuration classes we can tell flask app to manage it dynamically.
 To do that we have to set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
-On Heroku server it will be `setting.ProdConfig` on development environment it will be `setting.DevConfig`.
-To set environmental variable in Linux type: `export APP_SETTINGS=setting.<NameOfClass>` (i.e. export APP_SETTINGS=setting.DevConfig).
+On Heroku server it will be `settings.ProdConfig` on development environment it will be `settings.DevConfig`.
+To set environmental variable in Linux type: `export APP_SETTINGS=settings.<NameOfClass>` (i.e. export APP_SETTINGS=settings.DevConfig).
 To make it permanent we should place export statement in `~/.bashrc` file.
-On Windows instead of export we will use `set APP_SETTINGS=setting.<NameOfClass>`.
+On Windows instead of export we will use `set APP_SETTINGS=settings.<NameOfClass>`.
 If we are going to employ environmental variable governing type of configuration, our `app.py` should change.

 ## Flask app factory

-We will use app factory pattern and `Flask-Script` extension to build our app foundations. `app.py` from main app directory contains Flask factory, which is a simple function wrapping Flask object creation. `manage.py` from root directory contains application manager with all command line .
+We will use app factory pattern and `Flask-Script` extension to build our app foundations.
+The `md_annalytics/app.py` contains Flask factory, which is just a simple function wrapped around Flask object creation. `manage.py` from root directory contains application manager with all command-line directives.
 This way we can create multiple instances with different parameters (i.e. app settings).
 It is time to expand our toy "Hello Flask!" example to employ this pattern.

 __md_analytics/app.py__
 {% highlight python %}